-There’s a lot of advice out there that help you take the SAT or ACT, but mixed in with the good advice, there’s bound to be some bad.
-Here are just a few test taking strategies you should be avoiding.
+There’s a lot of advice out there that helps you on the SAT and ACT, but mixed in with the good advice, is some bad advice.
+Here are just a few test-taking strategies you should be avoiding.

 “Cramming / All-Nighter”

 Some students think study cramming works, but it can do more harm than good.
 Whether you’re cramming the entire time you’re studying over a few months or you pull an all-nighter, you’re not doing yourself any favors.
 By test day, you could be frazzled, stressed, and agitated, which certainly won’t help your grades.

 Pulling an all-nighter is never advisable, for any test, project, or assignment.
 Sleep is a must before any big day and lack of it can put a strain on your memory.
 You may have read a lot of information at 3 AM, but you probably won’t be able to think clearly come exam time.

 Back in the day, the SAT used to have a .25 point deduction for every incorrect answer.
 That’s done away with now and the ACT already had the practice of not deducting points.
 Guessing, therefore, can be in your favor.
 You may still get the question wrong, but you may also get it right, upping your score.